xulongjun/Documentation/GitFlow/DevDuty.md

 In this section, we outline the process for developers to create a local feature branch for new user stories, adhering to the GitFlow branching strategy.
 This ensures that new features are developed in isolation, improving codebase stability and facilitating parallel development.

-## 1.1.
-Create local feature branch for a new user story.
+## Step 1: Create a New Feature Branch

 To start working on a new feature, you'll need to create a feature branch based on the develop branch.
 Here are the steps to follow using the Git command line: